Call for Papers

 Each round of reviewing consists of two phases.
 The first phase evaluates the papers and results in an early notification of Reject, Revise, or Conditional Accept.
 During the first phase, authors will be able to read their reviews and respond to them.
 The second phase is restricted to conditionally accepted papers.
 Authors must make a set of mandatory revisions.
 The second phase assesses whether the required revisions have been addressed.
 The outcome can be Accept, Revise or Reject.

 Submitted papers must be at most 23 pages in 10 point font.
 There is no page limit on references.
 No appendices are allowed on the main paper, instead authors can upload supplementary material with no page or content restrictions, but reviewers may choose to ignore it.
-Submissions must adhere to the “ACM Small” template available from the ACM.
+The PACMPL templates used for SPLASH (Microsoft Word and LaTeX) can be found at the SIGPLAN author information page.
+In particular, authors using LaTeX should use the acmart-pacmpl-template.tex file (with the acmsmall option).
 Papers are expected to use author-year citations.
 Author-year citations may be used as either a noun phrase, such as “The lambda calculus was originally conceived by Church (1932)”, or a parenthetic phase, such as “The lambda calculus (Church 1932) was intended as a foundation for mathematics”.